guanicoe/ESPBug_PIO/README.md

 # Installation

 To get information on the installation you can either try to figure it out by yourself.
 I use atom and plateformIO. or you can look at the old version which you can compile using the arduino IDE. [https://github.com/willmendil/ESPBug](https://github.com/willmendil/ESPBug).
-There is also a binary available that you should be able to simply upload on the board using the arduino IDE.
+There is also a binary available in `/bin` that you should be able to simply upload on the board using the arduino IDE.